By Candace Bahr, CEA, CDFA and Ginita Wall, CPA, CFP

 Hanging on to things you don’t really need can be a symptom of fear.
 Many survivors of the Depression came out of those lean times with a real fear of getting rid of anything.
 The truth is that we can only use, store, and take care of so much.
 Too many things simply weigh us down and take up time and energy we need to move forward in life.

 Cleaning up and clearing out can be a good summer project for the entire family.
-It’s a chance to practice those important decision-making and organizing skills.
+It’s a chance to practice these important decision-making and organizing skills.
 Plan a yard sale to send that excess stuff back into the world and teach the kids some valuable money lessons.